-For the common 1"-3" air filters, the OEM specs basically say to change them every 1 or 2 months, which is in fact a great rule of thumb.
+For the common 1"-3" air filters, the manufacturers basically tell you to change them every 1 or 2 months, which is actually a great rule of thumb.
 Still, generalities may not be suitable for your specific needs.
-If you suffer from light to moderate allergies, you may need to upgrade the air filter or change them even more often than OEM specifications.
+If you suffer from light to moderate allergies, you might require an upgraded air filter or change them even more often than OEM specifications.
 On the other hand, if you're in a less populated area, own a seldom occupied home (like a vacation home) or an area with few automobiles and trucks, annual replacement of your air filter may be quite sufficient.
-Why do pets matter so much?
+Why do we call out our beloved pets?
 They have a tendency to shed, which can clog your air filter in no time, just like a vacuum.
-Obviously, the air filter is just doing its job by trapping pet hair and dander, but tremendously dirty filters can cause diminished HVAC performance.
+Obviously, the air filter is just doing its job by trapping pet hair and dander, but tremendously dirty filters can cause weak HVAC performance.

 - Seldom used home or single occupant homes without pets or allergies: Change 6-12 months

 - Common suburban home without pets: Change every 90 days

 - Add a dog or cat: Change every 60 days

 - More than one pet or have allergies: Change every 30-45 days